The 20 Most Confusing Rules in the Grammar World

 Abbreviations with seemingly random letters

 The English language is rife with abbreviations that just don’t seem to make sense.
 Why does the abbreviation for “number” have an “O,” for instance?
 And where did wordsmiths get “lbs” from “pounds”?
 But in most cases, there is a linguistic explanation, usually having to do with an earlier spelling or meaning of the word.
 For instance, in the case of “Mrs.” and its seemingly random “R,” that abbreviation used to be short for the word “mistress,” as in the feminine equivalent of “master,” not “missus.”
 Over time, the connotations of “mistress” changed, but the spelling of “Mrs.” didn’t.
-In addition to “Mrs.” and its weird “R,” check out some more explanations behind confusing abbreviations we use all the time.
+By the way, here’s the difference between acronyms, abbreviations, and initialisms.

 “E.g” vs. “i.e.”